johnbohunt/Filter.Regeneration/John/README.md

 - 9.0 $10^{-5}$ torr is fine
 - 2.0 $10^{-5}$ torr is better
 - $10^{-6}$ torr is best

-This can take up to 6 hours if the system hasn’t been pumped down for a while.
-It is ok to leave the system unattended while it pumps
-Be sure to turn the ion gauge off
+Be sure to turn the ion gauge off if left unattended
-Press the menu button
+- Press the menu button
-Use the arrows to select “IG off”
+- Use the arrows to select “IG off”
-Press enter
+- Press enter

-### Attach Ar/H Tanks and Vents
+### Ar/H Tanks
 **IMPORTANT: THE Ar/H BOTTLE MUST BE ATTACHED TO EITHER THE WALL, THE BOTTLE CART, OR SOME OTHER STURDY STRUCTURE TO PREVENT THE BOTTLE FROM FALLING OVER.
 NEVER USE A BOTTLE UNLESS IT IS ANCHORED!!!**
 The threads on this adapter to the bottle are “left handed” threads.
 This means that you rotate counterclockwise to tighten and clockwise to loosen (opposite of normal)
 Be Careful not to strip the threads, brass can deform very easily
 These hoses are VCR ¼ inch hoses and need VCR ¼ inch gaskets (small metal disks) at the joints and to be tightened very well.
 You will not want to leave the system closed for long (> 30 mins) with the heater tapes on and the system isolated like this
+### Regeneration Process
 Only turn on the RGA if the pressure reads < $10^{-4}$ torr on the ion gauge
-### Starting the Regeneration Process
-When starting the regeneration process, you will want to be sure the valve which allows the Ar/H to flow into the system to be open
+Be sure the valve which allows the Ar/H to flow into the system (V6) is open
-This pressure should be below 700 torr
-Pressure near the filter between 400 - 700 Torr (500 torr is ideal)
-Pressure near the turbo pump below $10^{-4}$ Torr (somewhere around $10^{-5}$ Torr is ideal)
 The Ar/H flow rate between 10 and 30 CFH (20 - 25 CFH is ideal)
 The goal is to get the water level to ~ $10^{-6}$
 Oxygen should stay below $10^{-6}$
 ### Steps to end the run
-Shut off the Ar/H (close the regulator)
+Shut off the Ar/H (close the regulator: V7)
-Close the Ar/H bottle
+Close the Ar/H bottle (V8)
 Close the rig to the outside world
-stop run and turn off filament
+Stop run and turn off RGA filament
-isolate the RGA from the system
+Isolate the RGA from the system
-turn off the heater tapes (unplug them)
+Turn off the heater tapes (unplug them or switch off power strip)
-Open the Ar/H (open the regulator)
+Open the Ar/H (open the regulator: V7)
 Letting the pressure in the system pump out
 Turn off the ion gauge
 Shut off the system